Dederanco/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Do not print oo; Your script file should contain maximum 64 characters)
 13. Write a script that prints a number with two decimal places, followed by a new line.
 (The number will be stored in the environment variable NUM.)
+14. Write a script that converts a number from base 10 to base 16.
+15. Everyone is a proponent of strong encryption
+16. The eggs of the brood need to be an odd number
+17. I'm an instant star.
+Just add water and stir.